huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 capturing the graph, different backends can be deployed to lower the graph to an optimized engine.
 You can find more details and benchmarks in [PyTorch documentation](https://pytorch.org/get-started/pytorch-2.0/).

-`torch.compile` has a growing list of backends, which can be found in [backends.py](https://github.com/pytorch/pytorch/blob/master/torch/_dynamo/optimizations/backends.py) or `torchdynamo.list_backends()` each of which with its optional dependencies.
+`torch.compile` has a growing list of backends, which can be found in by calling `torchdynamo.list_backends()`, each of which with its optional dependencies.

 Choose which backend to use by specifying it via `torch_compile_backend` in the [`TrainingArguments`].
 Some of the most commonly used backends are: